theloremaster/savage-worlds-web-tools/README.md

 			* Savage Free Bestiary - has 7 entries
 			* Sci-Fi Companion - has no entries
 			* Super Powers Companion - has no entries
+* Character Creator (very early alpha, 50-70% complete from another project)

 The roadmap for these tools include:

-* Character Creator (70-80% complete from another project, but not in this toolset yet)
 * Robot Creator (planned)
 * World Creator (planned)